-This image by Peter Korkosz was taken on June 2, 2014 near the Myakka River in Port Charlotte.
-It received 16 points and a Blue Ribbon in the 2016 FCCC 1st Triannual Digital Competiton Class A Color.
+This image by Bernie Hynes is a composite of many different pictures.
+It received 19 points and a Blue Ribbon in the 2016 FCCC 1st Triannual Print Competiton Class A Creative.

 Click Here to See Previous Photos of the Month